For 2 Nurses, Working In The ICU Is 'A Gift Of A Job'

 But this time, the patient's wife asked the nurses to stop trying to resuscitate him.
 "We're gonna let him go next time he does that," Ebberts remembers his wife saying.

-As difficult as they can be to witness, Sollars says the rewarding part as a nurse is caring for patients and their families during these crucial life moments.
+Sollars says the rewarding part as a nurse is caring for patients and their families during these crucial life moments, as difficult as they can be to witness.

 "To be with people and to create those environments where they get to say their unfinished business to their husband — it's such a gift of a job," Sollars said.
 "Sometimes I wonder why everyone in the world doesn't want to be a nurse."